NLnetLabs/simdzone/FORMAT.md

       example.com.  xxx  IN  NS  \"quoted.example.com.\".example.com.
       ```

-  > The text "The labels in the domain name" can be confusing as one might
-  > interpret that as stating that each label can individually can be quoted,
-  > that is however not the case.
-NSD and BIND both print a syntax error if
-  > such a construct occurs.

   > [libzscanner](https://github.com/CZ-NIC/knot/tree/master/src/libzscanner),
   > the (standalone) zone parser used by Knot seems mosts consistent.

+  Drop support for quoted labels or domain names for consistent behavior.

 * Should any domain names that are not valid host names as specified by
-  RFC1123 section 2, i.e. use characters not in the preferred naming syntax
+  RFC 1123 section 2, i.e. use characters not in the preferred naming syntax
-  as specified by RFC1035 section 2.3.1, be accepted?
-RFC2181 section 11 is
+  as specified by RFC 1035 section 2.3.1, be accepted?
+RFC 2181 section 11 is
   very specific on this topic, but it merely states that labels may contain
   characters outside the set on the wire, it does not address what is, or is
   not, allowed in zone files.